What You Should Know About Graduating From College in Washington State

 Geographic location is an important factor to consider when choosing where to study and begin a career.
-As of October 2020, the top five industries of employment in the state of Washington were trade, transportation and utilities; government; goods-producing services; education and health services; and professional business services.
+As of October 2021, the top five industries in the state of Washington were trade, transportation, and utilities; government; goods-producing; education and health services; and professional and business services.

 With a bachelor’s degree from a Washington college, the job outlook is particularly bright for those pursuing computer technology occupations.
-Future opportunities are very likely for marketing managers, software developers, computer and information systems managers, information security analysts, and multimedia artists and animators.
-These high-paying careers are currently the fastest growing in Washington state.
+The fastest-growing jobs for workers at this education level are information security analysts, special effects artists, market research analysts, film and video editors, and web developers.

 Federal and state assistance can make your four-year college education more affordable.
 Here is a list of resources to help you understand the different types of financial aid and how to apply: